snowblind-/BIG-IP-OCI-HA-Failover/README.md

 ------------------------------------------------------------------------------------------------
 Another important note is clock skew.
 Within OCI requests must be within 5min.

-Deploying the BIG-IP should always include an ntp configuration and the OCI network provides an ntp server at the 169.254.169.254 IP address.
+Deploying the BIG-IP should always include an ntp configuration especially for HA, and the OCI network provides an ntp server at the 169.254.169.254 IP address.
 Additionally you could use pool.ntp.org.
-But the locally provided IP is recommended and will likely be closely in sync with the API infrastructure.
+But the locally provided IP is recommended and will likely be closely in sync with the API infrastructure and local.

 ------------------------------------------------------------------------------------------------